chrisgurney/chrisgurney.ca/src/md/faq.md

 	- Key takeaway: What's the problem?
 JTBD
 * Designing (Understanding)
 	- Understanding the problem.
 Testing testing testing.
+	- And now I'm a father: Watching my son learn, develop, and how he sees the world has given me a new perspective.

 # How many years of design experience do you have?